BasalGang/cogsci.dk/content/docs/_index.md

 ![Cognitive science cover image](../cover.jpg)

-# What is the "CogSite"
+# What is the Cognitive.dk

 The CogSite is Aarhus University Cognitive Science program's Tower of Babel.
 The ultimate consolidation of information relevant for any level of cognitive science student and researcher.